 Ms Joy Cardona

-Elna Joy Cardona, known as Joy Cardona, is a Malak Malak Traditional Owner and represents the Daly River.
-Joy was elected by the Nauiyu Nambiyu Association.
-She is a member of the Muran Estate, Cobourg Peninsula, North West Arnhem Land and a descendant from the Torres Strait.
+Ms Cardona is a Malak Malak Traditional Owner and represents the Daly River.
+She is an Exeuctive Member of the Northern Land Council (NLC).
+Ms Cardona is a member of the Muran Estate, Cobourg Peninsula, North West Arnhem Land and a descendant from the Torres Strait.

-Joy has a Bachelor of Applied Science in Aboriginal Community Management and Development from Curtin University in Western Australia.
-She also has a Certificate IV in Mentoring Diverse Groups.
-She runs her own Consultancy Business – JOYBELL’S CONSULTANCY SERVICES – which works with the History of the Northern Territory, Land Rights, Archives and Libraries.
-Joy has worked in the NT Library and the Northern Land Council Library for a total of 13 years.
-She was raised in the Territory and has a vast knowledge of the area and its history.
+Ms Cardona has a Bachelor of Applied Science in Aboriginal Community Management and Development from Curtin University in Western Australia and holds a Certificate IV in Mentoring Diverse Groups.
+She runs her own business – Joybell’s Consultancy Services, which focuses on the history of the NT, Land Rights, archives and libraries.
+Ms Cardona worked in the NT Library and the NLC Library for 13 years.

 Mr Graham Kenyon